 About Melbourne City Football Club

 Melbourne City FC commenced its inaugural Westfield W-League campaign in October 2015, after Football Federation Australia confirmed the Club’s application for entry into the women’s domestic competition in May 2015.
-The team, led by Head Coach Joe Montemurro, finished the regular season with a 100 per cent record, winning 12 consecutive league matches and clinching the Premier’s Plate.
-The team also claimed the competition’s Championship, defeating Sydney FC 4-1 in January’s Grand Final, to secure a historic double in the team’s first season.
+In their inaugural season, the team had a 100 per cent record, winning 12 consecutive league matches and clinching the Premier’s Plate and securing an historic double, winning the 2016 Grand Final.
+In 2017, they made history again when they won the Grand Final for a second consecutive year.

 National Youth League